marccwongg/COMP2042_CW_hfymw1/README.md

 Student ID: 20115147
 OWA: hfymw1

+Please view this README.md in my GitHub repository for better alignment and formatting.

 ## Introduction
 This coursework is about maintaining and extending a re-implementation of a classic retro game - Frogger.